VERMONT SPORTS HALL OF FAME

 WELCOME TO THE OFFICIAL WEBSITE OF THE VSHOF

-Vermont Sports Hall of Fame Announces Its 2024 Inductees
+Vermont Sports Hall of Fame Annouces Its 2025 Inductees

-The inductees are football and track athlete, David Ball of Barre and Orange; golf champion Shawn Baker of Brattleboro; champion and Olympic Nordic skier Andrew Johnson of Greensboro; high school and collegiate ice hockey standout Jim Larkin of Wallingford; auto racing champion Kevin Lepage of Shelburne; women’s high school and collegiate soccer star Kristi (Lefebvre) Huizenga of Colchester; women’s lacrosse All-American Alyssa Trudel of Shoreham; basketball legend Dr. Kim Silloway of St.Johnsbury; and legendary high school coaches Gail Jette of Middlebury, Donald Maley Sr. of Burlington and Brattleboro’s Andy Natowich.
-Award-winning sports broadcasting veteran George Commo of Burlington is this year’s Mal Boright Media Inductee.
+The 2024 inductees are football and track athlete, David Ball of Barre and Orange; golf champion Shawn Baker of Brattleboro; champion and Olympic Nordic skier Andrew Johnson of Greensboro; high school and collegiate ice hockey standout Jim Larkin of Wallingford; auto racing champion Kevin Lepage of Shelburne; women’s high school and collegiate soccer star Kristi (Lefebvre) Huizenga of Colchester; women’s lacrosse All-American Alyssa Trudel of Shoreham; basketball legend Dr. Kim Silloway of St.Johnsbury; and legendary high school coaches Gail Jette of Middlebury, Donald Maley Sr. of Burlington and Brattleboro’s Andy Natowich.
+Award-winning sports broadcasting veteran George Commo of Burlington is this year’s Mal Boright Media Inductee and Barry Stone of South Burlington is the 2024 David Hakins Inductee for exceptional promotion of sports, athletics and recreation in the State of Vermont.

-Click HERE for ticket information for the 2024 dinner is available now on the VSHOF website.
-Proceeds from the event go to Prevent Child Abuse Vermont, the designated charity of the Vermont Sports Hall of Fame.
-The past dinners and other fundraisers have raised over $33,000 to support PCAV’s work state-wide.
+Proceeds from the dinner will go to Prevent Child Abuse Vermont, the designated charity of the Vermont Sports Hall of Fame.
+Past dinners and other fundraisers have raised over $33,000 to support PCAV’s work state-wide.

 ---------